raivivek/papers-per-week/README.md

 * B. F, N. KN, C, F P et al., **Computational analysis of cell-to-cell heterogeneity in single-cell RNA-sequencing data reveals hidden subpopulations of cells**.
 Nature Biotechnology 33, 155–160 (2015)

+*15th May*

+* Mueller, M., Grauschopf, U., Maier, T., Glockshuber, R. & Ban, N. **The structure of a cytolytic alpha-helical toxin pore reveals its assembly mechanism**.
+Nature 459, 726–730 (2009).

+*25th May*

+* Griffiths, G. **Cell evolution and the problem of membrane topology**.
+Nat.
+  Rev. Mol.
+Cell Biol.
+8, 1018–1024 (2007).

+*26th May*

+* Virnau, P., Mirny, L. A. & Kardar, M. **Intricate knots in proteins:
+  Function and evolution**.
+PLoS Comput.
+Biol.
+2, 1074–1079 (2006).

 ### Where to find papers?